Rayaan-Raza/TCN-ECG-Anomaly-Detection/README.md

-ECG Anomaly Detection using Darts
+ECG Anomaly Detection using Temporal Convolutional Networks (TCNs) and Darts
 ================================

-This code implements an ECG anomaly detection system using the Darts library.
+This project aims to detect anomalies in ECG signals using Temporal Convolutional Networks (TCNs) with the Darts library.
+The ECG data is sourced from the ECG5000 dataset, which is preprocessed and scaled before being used to train a TCN-based model for identifying abnormal patterns in the signals.
 The system consists of the following components:

 1. **Data Loading**: Loads the ECG data from a CSV file and preprocesses it.
 2. **Model Training**: Trains a TCN model on the normal ECG data to learn the patterns and trends.